kwagu14/ids-prototype/readme.txt

 - fingerprinting: contains everything needed for fingerprinting and periodic mem-forensics scripts
 - secureboot: contains scripts that mimic the secure boot mechanism
 - mqtt: contains the scripts that broadcast alerts throughout the network, as well as respond to received alerts

+WARNING: This repo contains a dockerfile that pulls IoT malware.
+Please use caution.